- Device was not migrated due to partial or ambiguous match is an error that usually occurs after updating Windows.

 - Click Yes to confirm the action.

-- Windows will automatically reinstall the driver as soon as you restart the computer.
+- Windows will automatically reinstall the driver as soon as you restart the PC.

-- From the search results, click on Create a Restore Point option.
+- Click on Create a Restore Point option.

 - Select one of the Restore Point and click Next.
 Make sure you select a Restore Point that was created before the update was installed.